ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 to error types, rather than the full URNs.
 For example, an "error of type 'unrecognizedMessage'" refers to an error document with "type" value "urn:ietf:params:ppm:error:unrecognizedMessage".

-This document uses the verbs "abort" and "alert with `[some error message]`" to describe how protocol participants react to various error conditions.

 # Protocol Definition